Installation view of Irrespective at The Jewish Museum, New York, 2018

 Lives and works in Brooklyn, NY

 Martha Rosler was born in Brooklyn, where she continues to live and work.
-She attended the Brooklyn College of the City University of New York and the University of California, San Diego, where she received her BFA and MFA respectively.
-She has had solo exhibitions at various institutions, internationally and in the US, including the Seattle Museum of Art, Seattle (2016); the Museum of Modern Art, New York (2012); The Centro José Guerrero, Granada, Spain (2009-10); the Centre Pompidou, Paris (2007); the Museum of Modern Art, Oxford (1990); and the Dia Art Foundation, New York (1989).
-She has been included in numerous group exhibitions at institutions such as The Brooklyn Museum, New York (2015); The Whitney Museum of American Art, New York (2015); the Museo Nacional Centro de Arte Reina Sofía, Madrid, Spain (2013); the LA Museum of Contemporary Art, Los Angeles, CA (2011), and the New Museum of Contemporary Art, New York, NY (2008).
+She attended the Brooklyn College of the City University of New York and the University of California, San Diego, where she received her BA and MFA respectively.
+She has had solo exhibitions at various institutions, internationally and in the US, including The Jewish Museum, New York (2018); the Seattle Museum of Art, Seattle (2016); the Museum of Modern Art, New York (2012); The Centro José Guerrero, Granada, Spain (2009-10); the Centre Pompidou, Paris (2000); the Museum of Modern Art, Oxford (1990); and the Dia Art Foundation, New York (1989).
+She has been included in numerous group exhibitions at institutions such as The Brooklyn Museum, New York (2015); The Whitney Museum of American Art, New York (2015); the Museo Nacional Centro de Arte Reina Sofía, Madrid, Spain (2015); the LA Museum of Contemporary Art, Los Angeles, CA (2007), and the New Museum of Contemporary Art, New York, NY (2008).
 Rosler has also published 17 books of photography, art, and writing, in several languages.
-She received the Guggenheim Museum Lifetime Achievement Award in 2019.
+She received the Guggenheim Museum Lifetime Achievement Award in 2010.

 All images © Martha Rosler.